By creating a fantastic customer experience, small businesses can hold their own against the big chains.

 That's where small businesses come in, offering the opportunity for more than a transaction.
 Independent record stores specialize in hard-to-find albums and host live music events that bring music lovers together.
-Family-owned hardware stores share generations' worth of expertise, providing customers with product recommendations and how-to tips that withstand the test of time.
+Family-owned hardware stores share generations' worth of expertise, providing customers with product recommendations and how-to tips that stand the test of time.
 Locally owned gift shops, jewelers, sporting goods stores and others win customers over with unparalleled service that makes them feel welcome.

 Take Trio Hardware, for instance.
 The Long Island hardware store suffered a devastating fire several years ago, destroying its location in Plainview, New York.
 Wanting to keep the small business in their community, customers soon flocked to the store to aid in the reopening efforts.
 Volunteers physically carried Trio's merchandise from the damaged storefront to a new, larger location several shops away.
-When the business needed to expand to another new location last year, volunteers again pitched in to keep the business moving.
+When the business needed to expand to another new location, volunteers again pitched in to keep the business moving.